thelethalkind/hello-world/README.md

 # hello-world
-This is my tutorial repository weee
+This is my tutorial repository

-Hi there, I'm lethal.
-I'm playing around with coding in my spare time.
+Using it as a sample to push to web apps.